Australian PM in Indonesia for talks on investment, climate change | Politics

 - Country:

-Australian Prime Minister Anthony Albanese was in Indonesia on Monday to meet its President Joko Widodo and shore-up relations between the two neighbours, in his first bilateral visit since being elected last month.
-Albanese is expected to discuss trade, investment, climate change and security with Jokowi, as the Indonesian leader is popularly known, and will be accompanied by an Australian business delegation.
+Australian Prime Minister Anthony Albanese was in Indonesia on Monday to meet its President Joko Widodo and shore-up relations between the two neighbors, in his first bilateral visit since being elected last month.
+Prior to Monday's official talks, which were expected to span trade, investment, climate, and regional security, the two leaders rode bamboo bicycles around the state palace in Bogor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)